-- Trade and Development Act of 2000 (Public Law 106-200), enacted May 18, 2000. - Public Law 106-230, enacted July 1, 2000. - FSC Repeal and Extraterritorial Income Exclusion Act of 2000 (Public Law 106-519), enacted November 15, 2000.
-For Wisconsin purposes, the FSC provisions remain in effect, and the extraterritorial income exclusion does not apply. - Installment Tax Correction Act of 2000 (Public Law 106-573), enacted December 28, 2000.
+- Public Law 106-573, Installment Tax Correction Act of 2000, enacted December 28, 2000, relating to the restoration of the installment method of accounting for accrual basis taxpayers.
 For Wisconsin purposes, accrual basis taxpayers cannot use the installment method for reporting sales and other dispositions occurring on or after December 17, 1999.
-Instead, gain from the sale of property must be recognized in the year of the sale, rather than when the payments are received. - Victims of Terrorism Tax Relief Act of 2001 (Public Law 107-134), enacted January 23, 2002. - Job Creation and Worker Assistance Act of 2002 (Public Law 107-147), enacted March 9, 2002. - The federal 30% bonus depreciation may not be claimed for property placed in service after September 10, 2001. - The tax benefits for New York Liberty zone property, including the 30% additional depreciation, the 5-year recovery period for certain leasehold improvements, the increase in the section 179 expense deduction, and the extension of the replacement period for nonrecognition of gain on involuntary conversions, do not apply.
+Instead, gain from the sale of property must be recognized in the year of the sale, rather than when the payments are received. - Section 101 of Public Law 107-147, Job Creation and Worker Assistance Act of 2002, enacted March 9, 2002, relating to the 30% bonus depreciation allowance for qualified property acquired after September 10, 2001.